VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 import adafruit_requests
 #This maps hardware pins on your board
 import board
-#This is used to initalize the SPI bus
+#This is used to initialize the SPI bus
 import busio
 #This sets pins as digital inputs and digital outputs
 from digitalio import DigitalInOut
 #This provides classes and functions for drawing graphics to the screen
 import displayio
-#This allows loading custom .bdf or .pcf bitmap fonts for display text (However this is not used in the code)
+#This allows loading custom .bdf or .pcf bitmap fonts for display text (However, this is not used in the code)
 from adafruit_bitmap_font import bitmap_font
 #This is the core library for controlling the ESP32 WiFi co-processor over SPI
 from adafruit_esp32spi import adafruit_esp32spi